 need to have fewer than one page-fault in every 400,000 memory

 The point here is that page-faults are very

-detrimental to effective memory access time and so we must
+detrimental to effective memory access time and so

 keep the page-fault rate very, very low.